 Life in the countryside will always be exciting.
 It's just a matter of changing our mental state and the definition of success.
 There's a lot of learning and an opportunity to live a more comfortable and healthier life.

 As we journey forward, we'll understand that fear can sabotage and take control of our destiny.
 But we have an antidote, a potent dose of learning that can help us bounce back, stronger and more vital than ever.
-The future is not just a possibility; it's a promise of a better, brighter tomorrow.
+The future is not just a possibility; it's a promise of a better, brighter tomorrow that we can all look forward to.

 © 2020 Del Cusay